Meet the new class of TED Fellows and returning Senior Fellows who will share their ideas and innovations at TED2018.

 Chakrabarty is a systematist and an ichthyologist studying the evolution and biogeography of both freshwater and marine fishes.
 His work includes studies of Neotropical (Central and South America, Caribbean) and Indo-West Pacific (Indian and Western Pacific Ocean) fishes.
 His natural history collecting efforts include trips to Japan, Australia, Taiwan, Madagascar, Panama, Kuwait and many other countries.
 He has discovered over a dozen new species including new anglerfishes and cavefishes.

 The LSU Museum of Natural Science fish collection that Chakrabarty oversees includes nearly half a million fish specimens and nearly 10,000 DNA samples covering most major groups of fishes.
 He earned his PhD at the University of Michigan and his undergraduate degree is from McGill University in Montreal.
 He has written two books including A Guide to Academia: Getting into and Surviving Grad School, Postdocs and a Research Job.
 He is also a former Program Director at the National Science Foundation.
-He was named a TED Fellow in 2016.
+He was named a TED Fellow in 2016 and a TED Senior Fellow in 2018.

 Investigative journalist Yasin Kakande works undercover in the Middle East to expose human rights abuses of migrant workers.
 He investigates the reasons why Africans choose to migrate to the Middle East, Europe and America, and traces the severe consequences of countries closing their borders to African migrants.
 A migrant himself, first to the Middle East and recently to the US, Kakande is the author of two books: Slave States, an expose of the enslavement, trafficking and abuse of workers in the Gulf Arab Region, and The Ambitious Struggle: An African Journalist's Journey of Hope and Identity in a Land of Migrants.